Cabin

 Tererro

-Tererro is home to this cabin.
+Located in Tererro, this cabin is in the mountains.
 Pecos National Historical Park and Glorietta Battlefield are local landmarks, and the area's natural beauty can be seen at Monastery Lake and Hyde Memorial State Park.
-Santa Fe Botanical Garden and Santa Fe Children's Museum are also worth visiting.
+Santa Fe Botanical Garden and Recursos de Santa Fe are also worth visiting.

 Tererro, NM